poetry & spirituality...

 [and some poetic PROSE to offer balance...]

-A wonderful story, yes; but what if the Sword is not something external but our inner Gift, that very thing
+A wonderful story, yes; but what if the Sword is not something external but our inner Gift, that very thing we were born to be and do, while the Stone

-When you suffer heartbreak - absolute, utter heartbreak - you're Prometheus on the rock, except that it's your
+When you suffer heartbreak - absolute, utter heartbreak - you're Prometheus on the rock, except that it's your heart that's daily devoured, riven by talon and beak.

 The fisherman was utterly lost.
 The storm that had taken him so by surprise had also thrust him far out to sea.
 The waters all around him glowed darkly with an immensity of depth; the boat rocked to slow, massive currents.
 The night had been vast, the dark steep and impenetrable, terrible with swells and the constant terror of capsizing.
 In salmon robes, dawn had brought calm but also, in every direction, that sharp blue arc of distant horizon.
 Hours became days.
 His net and most of his provisions had been washed away in the storm; all that remained to him was a modest keg of fresh water that, fortunately, had been well tied down, a patch of canvas beneath which he could escape the sun’s fiercest rays, and a small square of net with some thread.
 He fashioned the fragment of net into a rough scoop trailed alongside the boat, hoping to snare some confused fry or perhaps a half-blind, tired old fish.